 In March 2021, the CoFSA held its first Partners Workshop with a group of over thirty partners dedicated to exploring the role of consciousness to support the transformation of food and agriculture systems.
 This event confirmed interest in the initiative and highlighted a number of key questions, leading to the launch of a series of mini-workshops from April-July to discuss and develop the initial vision of the Alliance.
 The inputs, learnings and next steps from these mini-workshops were captured in the CoFSA Insights Report.

-The Breathing Room operates alongside the Practice Room, where prototype and pilot activities may be implemented, and the Learning Room and Living Room which will be developed in due course.
+The Breathing Room operates alongside the Practice Room, where prototype and pilot activities are developed and implemented, and the Learning Room and Living Room which are in development.

-In parallel, Working Groups to develop specific topics or workstreams related to the CoFSA are being established.
-These include groups on the Theory of Change and Evidence Base, Case Studies, Communications, Traditional Knowledge and Wisdom, and Network of Local Hubs.
+In parallel, Working Groups to develop specific topics or workstreams related to the CoFSA have been established.
+These include groups on the Theory of Change and Evidence Base, Monitoring and Evaluation (M&E), Living Room (Community Space), Indigenous Knowledge and Wisdom, CoFSA Manifesto, and Network of Local Hubs.

 "The healing of the land and the purification of the human spirit is the same process.”